novafacing/asm_practice/README.md

 This framework allows you to quickly specify assembly programming environments with one or more starting configurations and end state assertions to test (probably students, but maybe professionals) assembly programming skills.

+# Credit

+This wasn't my idea, the original idea was [A0su's](https://github.com/A0su) and the first implementation was by [2heen's](https://github.com/2heen).
+I just wrapped it all up in a nice package.